Emmett Till's Cousin Files Lawsuit Seeking Arrest of White Accuser - Legal Reader

-The lawsuit asks the court to compel a Mississippi sheriff to serve a decades-old arrest warrant on Patricia Sterling, the White woman believed to have caused 14-year-old Emmett Till’s lynching by telling a group of men that the Black teenager had sexually harassed her.
+The lawsuit asks the court to compel a Mississippi sheriff to serve a decades-old arrest warrant on Carolyn Bryant Donham, the White woman believed to have caused 14-year-old Emmett Till’s lynching by telling a group of men that the Black teenager had sexually harassed her.

 A relative of Emmett Till has filed a lawsuit seeking the arrest of a woman whose unfounded allegations led to the 14-year-old Black teenager’s kidnapping, torture, and lynching nearly 70 years ago.